crosspath/ruby-microservice-example/README.md

     {"status":100,"error":"Not Authorised"}

-If you try to add bonuses to the user who does not exist in the database, then you'll get message:
+If you try to add bonuses to the user, who does not exist in the database, then you'll get message:

-    {"status":110,"error":"User Not found"}
+    {"status":110,"error":"User Not Found"}

 When user order is not found, you'll get this message: